huaweicloud/terraform-provider-huaweicloud/docs/resources/css_cluster.md

 * `prefix` - (Optional, String) Specifies the prefix of the snapshot that is automatically created.
 The default value is "snapshot".

+* `bucket` - (Optional, String) Specifies the OBS bucket used for index data backup.
+If there is snapshot data in an OBS bucket, only the OBS bucket is used and cannot be changed.

+* `backup_path` - (Optional, String) Specifies the storage path of the snapshot in the OBS bucket.

+* `agency` - (Optional, String) Specifies the IAM agency used to access OBS.

+  -> **NOTE:**  If the `bucket`, `backup_path`, and `agency` parameters are empty at the same time, the system will automatically create an OBS bucket and IAM agent, otherwise the configured parameter values will be used.

 ## Attributes Reference

 In addition to all arguments above, the following attributes are exported: